box/developer.box.com/guides/box-ai/prerequisites.md

 </Message>

 For additional details, see [developer token][token].

-After you generate the token, you can add it in cURL or use it in [Postman][postman] to make calls.
+After you generate the token, you can use it in cURL or other clients, such as [Postman][postman], to make calls.

-[token]: g://authentication/tokens/developer-tokens/
+[token]: g://authentication/tokens/developer-tokens
-[scope]: g://api-calls/permissions-and-errors/scopes/
+[scope]: g://api-calls/permissions-and-errors/scopes
-[oauthscopes]: g://api-calls/permissions-and-errors/scopes/#scopes-oauth-2-authorization
+[oauthscopes]: g://api-calls/permissions-and-errors/scopes#scopes-oauth-2-authorization
-[createapps]: g://applications/app-types/custom-apps/
+[createapps]: g://applications/app-types/custom-apps
-[postman]: g://tooling/postman/
+[postman]: g://tooling/postman
 [form]: https://docs.google.com/forms/d/e/1FAIpQLScULnADtK7DtqXFrFFLJMoDAaFMFTOvPySHDtpKwNMe